zulip/zulip/docs/git/setup.md

 ## Get a graphical client

-Even if you're comfortable using git on the command line, having a graphic client can be useful for viewing your repository.
-This is especially when doing a complicated rebases and similar operations because you can check the state of your repository after each command to see what changed.
+Even if you're comfortable using git on the command line, having a graphical client can be useful for viewing your repository.
+This is especially true when doing complicated rebases and similar operations because you can check the state of your repository after each command to see what changed.
 If something goes wrong, this helps you figure out when and why.

 If you don't already have one installed, here are some suggestions: